 1. Lower the Display Screen Brightness

 Lowering the screen brightness is the quick fix to counter the overheating issue of Google Pixel.
 Although a temporary solution, it works like magic for your device.
 Too much brightness is not great for the eyes as well.
 So, unless you need that extra brightness, keep it to minimal.

 3. Restart your Google Pixel

 Restarting the Google Pixel is yet another quick fix to stop Google Pixel overheating issue.
 Yes, you read that right.
 It may sound very simple and easy solution to such a complicated issue.
 But if you try to understand this properly then you may find it as the best possible solution.
 Any computing device such as a Smartphone heats up due to overprocessing.
 Once restarted, all the running processes stop and this will cool down your Google Pixel.
 This will work on both Google Pixel and Google Pixel XL.

-3. Reduce the use of Google Pixel as Wi-Fi hotspot
+4. Reduce the use of Google Pixel as a Wi-Fi hotspot

 Reducing the usage of Hotspot and tethering on Google Pixel or Google Pixel will solve the overheating issues.
 It is recommended to disable tethering and Wi-Fi hotspot if you are not using it anymore.
 This is yet another temporary and quick fix to the Google Pixel overheating problem.

 5. Boot Google Pixel in Safe Mode

-Booting in safe mode is another simple and quick solutions to fix Google Pixel overheating problem, here’s something a bit tricky.
+Booting in safe mode is another simple and quick solution to fix Google Pixel overheating problem, here’s something a bit tricky.
 As explained earlier that overheating of the device happens because of one or more applications consuming a lot of power.
 Well, you can always boot your Google Pixel in Safe Mode to check whether it’s a Google application or a third-party application that’s causing the overheating.

 To boot your Google Pixel in safe mode:

 - Press the Power button and a list of options will pop up on your screen.